keiraIT/Elegoo-SmartCar-Pedestrian-Safety/README.md

      - EX: `{"N":3,"D1":3,"D2":200}` for move car, forward(3) at 200(PWM = 0-255) speed.
 ### Course Materials Used
 - **Network Implementations**:
-  The socket initialization and heartbeat logic were both adapted from unpublished course materials (   ).
+  The socket initialization and heartbeat logic were both adapted from unpublished course materials.
 - **Camera Integration**:
-  The TensorFlow Lite deployment for the model was also adapted from unpublished material provided via my course (   ).
+  The TensorFlow Lite deployment for the model was also adapted from unpublished material provided via my course.
 ### AI Collaboration
 - **Debugging and Optimization**:
   Used AI to resolve version compatibility issues (i.e., custom `DepthwiseConv2D` layer), and for isolating errors.